First Press Olive Oil & Balsamic Vinegar

 *All dates and times subject to change

-If you made California wine with us in the fall, now is the time to learn about the racking of the wine, which is the 3rd step in the process.
+If you made wine with us, the racking of the wine, which is the 3rd step in the process.
 This is a voluntary step for you, as we will be racking all of the wine, but we would love to have you come in and help out!
 No reservations are required, stop in any of the above dates and time and learn what is done.
 Come dressed comfortably and ready to work.

 What is a Barrel Sampling?